Xtdzs/FNetformer_vs_Transformer/README.md

 ## Main Work

 Based on the paper ***[FNet: Mixing Tokens with Fourier Transforms](https://arxiv.org/abs/2105.03824)***, I reproduced FNet&Transformer architecture and made an experiment on them.
+(I reproduced the Transformer Architecture on a very badic level by tensorflow)

 ## Environment